gotnochill815-web/clickpost-intent-engine/README.md

 # ClickPost Intent-Based Account Prioritization Engine

-An end-to-end AI-powered pipeline that identifies, verifies, ranks, and activates Direct-to-Consumer (D2C) accounts based on publicly observable buying-intent signals.
+An end-to-end AI-powered pipeline that identifies, verifies, ranks, and activates Direct-to-Consumer (D2C) brands based on publicly observable buying-intent signals.

-Instead of relying on firmographic data or company size alone, this project discovers operational buying intent from publicly available sources such as returns policies and careers pages, verifies every extracted signal against the original webpage, scores intent using an explainable rule-based taxonomy, applies an Ideal Customer Profile (ICP) gate, and generates personalized outbound outreach grounded only in verified evidence.
+Instead of relying on firmographic attributes or company size alone, this project discovers operational buying intent from publicly available sources such as returns policies and careers pages, verifies every extracted signal against its original webpage, scores accounts using an explainable rule-based taxonomy, applies an Ideal Customer Profile (ICP) gate, and generates personalized outbound outreach grounded only in verified evidence.

 ---

+# Overview

+The pipeline answers a practical sales question:

+> **Which D2C brands are most likely to benefit from ClickPost today, and why?**

+Rather than treating every company equally, the system searches for operational evidence that may indicate logistics or post-purchase challenges and converts those observations into explainable buying-intent scores.

+---

 # Features

 - Automated webpage fetching
-- ATS (Greenhouse / Lever / SmartRecruiters / BuiltIn) career page discovery
+- ATS (Greenhouse, Lever, SmartRecruiters, BuiltIn) career page discovery
-- GPT-powered logistics signal extraction
+- GPT-powered operational signal extraction
 - Deterministic false-positive filtering
-- Exact evidence verification against source webpages
+- Exact evidence verification against original webpages
 - Explainable rule-based intent scoring
 - ICP eligibility evaluation
 - Account ranking